ocastastudios/create-react-app/packages/react-scripts/README.md

 To make a starter app with create-react-app and this customised config, please run:

-npm create-react-app test-app --scripts-version ocasta-react-scripts
+npx create-react-app test-app --scripts-version ocasta-react-scripts

 Please refer to its documentation: